tagohd/mono/Characters/James Redawić/James Redawić.md

 Or maybe CURSED AL is manipulating James into manipulating Luke?
 James knows where [[The Legendary Artifacts]] are because AL told him.
 James gives this information to Luke so that he can stop AL from making the [[SOUL AMPLIFIER]] (James does not want to live forever, especially if it means the destruction of the universe), but this does mean that Luke ends up making AL's job easier.

 [Lun]: Having someone collect all parts of some cursed machine to stop someone else from collecting them seems to indeed be quite the idiot move. [question:: Is James also dumb?
 Or did Luke just misinterpret whatever James said and was then unable to get corrected after James fucking Died™]
 [Sudo]: This might be a case of "The author is also an idiot."
 Maybe the plan *was* for the artifacts to be destroyed, but James was like, "You're still a novice.
-You won't be able to handle the mana needed to cast Destroy Legendary Artifact, so just bring them back to me, and I'll take care of that."
+You won't be able to handle the mana needed to cast [[Destroy Legendary Artifact]], so just bring them back to me, and I'll take care of that."
 But then, because they're cursed artifacts, James becomes unwilling to destroy them.
 [Sudo]: "Oh, pwease don't destwoy us, Mr. Wizard!
 Think about all the weally cool spells you could cast with us!"
 [Sudo]: And James is like, "Hmmm, that's a good point."